thermseekr/eumesmo-010-16ch/README.md

 # eumesmo-010-16ch
 ESP32 based board with 16x 0-10V analog output, for light dimming control.
+The board has a DC-DC Converter and an I2C isolator to keep the digital and analog domains fully separated.

 The board is compatible with the SP7 DIN rail system from Metaltex.